A Nice Prison in Togo

 I said, “You can drop me, if you want to drop me.”

 That small girl I had, you know, I taught her to cook.
 She could cook well.
 I would go out, I didn't have any problem: before I would come back, there was food.
 So I didn't have anything to do in the house in Lomé.
 Sometimes I would come back and sleep, and she would wake me.
 It was a funny thing: “Auntie, Auntie, wake up and eat small.
 You see?
 If you drink and you don't eat, it's not good.”
-Sometimes I would be sitting there like that, and this girl would cut the banku, [a pastelike food made from corn flour] and put the sauce on it and put it in my hand, and then take my hand like this and put it in my mouth!
+Sometimes I would be sitting there like that, and this girl would cut the banku,** and put the sauce on it and put it in my hand, and then take my hand like this and put it in my mouth!
 You know!
 I was drunk!
 Ah, you know, Lomé.
 I think that place just was not good for me.
 There was not good for me.
 I was becoming crazy there.
 Ah!
 I could drink from morning time to evening!
 Royal Hotel: even if I didn't have money, if I went to Royal Hotel, I could drink.
 They trusted me.
 I would pay.
 I could pay, too.
 So if I didn't have money, they used to give me drink there.

 So this man dropped me at Royal Hotel, and I went there to have my drink.
 And he also went, and then later he came back to our place.
 He said that he was not going back to Tsukudu that evening.
 He would go back tomorrow, so we should meet.
 OK, then that time I also had a another man.
 He was a stranger.
 He was not from Togo, but he had come from Nigeria to do some business there.
 He was in the Hôtel Le Benin.
 I had a promise with that fellow, you know, so I didn't mind this this Tsukudu man.
 I went out with that man, and then the next day I didn't see the Tsukudu man again.
 Maybe he came in the night and looked for me, and he couldn't see me.